atomone-hub/genesis/README.md

 values, principles, and original mission of Gaia and those of AtomOne, but we have no explicit base of operations.
 In contrast, the informal opposition majority party (which came about first) is well organized in comparison, usually behind closed doors.
-Meanwhile "liquid staking" providers are providing a service that does more than liquid staking, but has their own governance and powers and thus act as a kind of political base.
+Meanwhile, "liquid staking" providers are providing a service that does more than liquid staking, where they have their own governance and powers and thus act as a kind of political base.
 For example, which validators to stake to is determined through governance in Informal/Stride.